OceanOutcomes/ocean-outcomes/news/_posts/2019-1-15-bumble-bee-fcf-O2-albacore-tuna-project-announcement.md

 ###A positive transformation of tuna management and tuna fishing practices is gaining momentum

 A positive transformation of tuna management and tuna fishing practices is gaining momentum, especially in the purse seine sector, but not all harvesting sectors are as far along.
-Recent catch sector engagement initiatives – such as the Global FIP Alliance for Sustainable Tuna (GFAST) – have made progress in addressing the challenges of international management of tuna fisheries, but there is clearly an opportunity to increase participation from Northeast Asian longline fleets.
+Recent catch sector engagement initiatives – such as the <a href="https://www.globaltunafips.org/" target="_blank">Global FIP Alliance for Sustainable Tuna (GFAST)</a> – have made progress in addressing the challenges of international management of tuna fisheries, but there is clearly an opportunity to increase participation from Northeast Asian longline fleets.

 **“This bold step by Bumble Bee, FCF and their supplying longline vessels blazes a trail for key tuna catchers to join the sustainable tuna movement,” said Daniel Suddaby, who is leading the project for Ocean Outcomes.**